biolab/scorange-hugo/content/blog/t-SNE with Scored Cells.md

 joinLines = false
 author = "Ajda Pretnar"
-shortExcerpt = "A gentle introduction to scOrange starts by using marker genes to identify cell populations and visualize the data set in two dimensions with t-SNE." longExcerpt = " Single-cell RNA sequencing protocols enable measuring the transcriptome on a single-cell resolution.
-We explore the different cell types in a blood sample by a integrating existing knowledge on known marker genes and a t-SNE visualization, focusing on interactive exploration of data.  "
+shortExcerpt = "A gentle introduction to scOrange starts by using marker genes to identify cell populations and visualize the data set in two dimensions with t-SNE." longExcerpt = "Single-cell RNA sequencing protocols enable measuring the transcriptome on a single-cell resolution.
+We explore the different cell types in a blood sample by a integrating existing knowledge on known marker genes and a t-SNE visualization, focusing on interactive exploration of data."
 +++

 Welcome to our very first blog on scOrange, a visual programming environment to